We’re dedicated to supporting people with complex communications difficulties

 A society where everyone is given the support they need to communicate, be understood and fulfil their potential.

 We provide support, advice, technology and training to enable people with complex communication needs to express themselves and meet their full potential.

-- Equality: Everyone has the right to communicate.
+We believe in Equality.
+Everyone has the right to communicate.

-- Independence: We provide an independent and unbiased service.
+We believe in Independence.
+We provide an independent and unbiased service.

 As a charity, Ace Centre is always concerned to maintain income through multiple sources including commissions, grants and donations.
 A contract with NHS England funds the delivery of specialised AAC services across the North West and Thames Valley and Wessex NHS regions.
 Direct work with people who fall outside of the NHS contract criteria, as well as other services such as research and development, training, and advocacy, depend on voluntary contributions.